ccswbs/web-components/development-guide.md

   the `font-awesome-icon.tsx` file is a functional component ([read more here](https://stenciljs.com/docs/functional-components)), it can be used to display font awesome icons in components using the Font Awesome JavaScript/SVG library.
+- `tailwind.config.js`: This is our TailwindCSS config file, it contains the definition of our TailwindCSS theme.
+For the most part this file should be left untouched unless you need to modify a theme value.
 - `www`: This is where the demo page is built to.
 This directory is automatically generated and should not be modified.
 - `dist`: This is where the components are built to.
 This directory is automatically generated and should not be modified.